krzkaczor/synchronisify/readme.md

     // do something
   }
 }

-synchronisify(ApiClient) // by default _init is the name of promise that indicates initialization

 const client = new ApiClient('login', 'pass') // constructor itself is synchroneus client.action() // action method code will run after init is done